 If I experience fluctuation of my vision during the day after RK, will it continue after another surgery such as PRK, LASIK, or lens implant surgery?

 Yes, fluctuation of the vision during the day as a result of RK is very common and will continue, even if another procedure is performed.
 It is very important to inform your surgeon before any follow-on procedures if fluctuation exists.
 Occasionally, follow-on procedures may still be performed to reduce the amount of vision prescription at the present time, through its various fluctuations.
 If you experience fluctuation in your vision throughout the day, be sure to ask your surgeon how that will be managed and dealt with after your 2nd procedure.

 Are there any other things you should watch out for when considering follow-on surgery after RK?

 It is important to be aware that all surgery comes with some risk, and no result can ever be guaranteed.
 No surgery should be presented in such a way that you are made to believe it will be perfect in every way.
 If you are led to believe that a follow-on procedure in the setting of fluctuation after RK is going to be “perfect,” it would be important to do additional research and seek out a second opinion.

 What types of procedures are used to treat patients that have had RK and their vision fluctuates?

-Both surgical as well as non-surgical options exist to help patients with fluctuation of vision after RK.
+Both surgical, as well as non-surgical options, exist to help patients with a fluctuation of vision after RK.
 Non-surgical alternatives include soft contact lenses that can be worn during certain periods of the day.
 In some instances, hard contacts called scleral lenses work very well.

 What types of procedures are used to treat nearsightedness today?